Wow Air: Early developments and expansion (2012–2019)

 Iceland's geographic position has made it an attractive stopover point for flights across the Atlantic.
 In the 1960s, flag carrier Icelandair established a stopover scheme to encourage tourism that continues to this day.
 Icelandic Airlines, also known as Loftleiðir and remembered by the nicknames "Hippie Airline" and "Hippie Express", also used this approach along with a number of expense-lowering measures to become the first low-cost transatlantic carrier before it merged to form Icelandair.
 The collapse of the króna due to the Icelandic financial crisis in 2008 and the publicity brought by the 2010 eruption of Eyjafjallajökull to its natural features led to a significant rise in tourism there.

 Wow Air was founded by Icelandic entrepreneur Skúli Mogensen, who previously had an extensive business background largely in technology and telecoms in Iceland, Europe, and North America.
 The sole owner of Wow Air was Titan, an investment company owned by Mogensen, who was the company CEO and sat on the five-person board of directors.
 Mogensen cited a gap in the low-cost aviation market with regards to Iceland, and aimed to make it a major international transit point, repeatedly stating throughout that airline's history that he wanted Iceland to become "the Dubai of the north".
 According to him, the airline's name was chosen to signify his feelings toward Iceland and also because it reads "MOM" when the letters are turned upside down.
 Booking was opened 24 November 2011, with the airline planning to serve 12 destinations in Europe upon its operational launch the next summer.

 The airline's first service, from Keflavík to Paris Charles de Gaulle, was flown on 31 May 2012.
 In October 2012, Wow Air acquired Iceland Express's operations and network.
 Iceland Express operated to several destinations in Europe and North America using leased equipment.
 At the end of October 2012, following the acquisition of its operations, flights to Gatwick and Copenhagen saw frequency increases, services to Berlin, Kaunas (which was later dropped again), Salzburg and Warsaw had begun.

 The airline carried over 400,000 passengers in 2013 and reached its one millionth passenger in December 2014.

 From 2015, Wow Air started expanding into North America, serving first the U.S., then Canada starting in May 2016.
-Flights to Los Angeles and San Francisco began in June 2016 using two Airbus A330-300 planes leased from Air Europa.
+Flights to Los Angeles and San Francisco began in June 2016 using two Airbus A330-300 aircraft leased from Air Europa.
 Wow Air's annual passenger capacity more than doubled in 2016 to over 1.6 million, from approximately 740,000 in 2015.